joeyharper52/FIRE-G/README.md

-# FIRE-G
+# 🔥 FIRE-G

-**FIRE-G** (Fundamental Information and Relativistic Entropy Gravity) **Author:** Joey Harper
+**FIRE-G** (Fundamental Information and Relativistic Entropy Gravity)
+**Author:** Joey Harper
 **Date:** June 2025

 ---

 ## 🧠 Abstract

-FIRE-G (Fundamental Information and Relativistic Entropy Gravity) is a unified theoretical framework built entirely within four-dimensional curved spacetime.
+FIRE-G is a unified theoretical framework built entirely within four-dimensional curved spacetime.
 It explains gravitational phenomena through thermodynamic and geometric modifications to General Relativity—**eliminating the need for dark matter, dark energy, or extra dimensions.**

 The theory introduces an entropy-gradient term and a curvature correction derived from holographic and thermodynamic principles, validated against: